survivejs/webpack-book/manuscript/styling/01_loading.md

 For anything css-in-js related, please refer to the documentation of the specific solution.
 Often webpack is well supported by the options.

 T> The _CSS Modules_ appendix discusses an approach that allows you to treat local to files by default.
 It avoids the scoping problem of CSS.

-## PostCSS

-[PostCSS](http://postcss.org/) allows you to perform transformations over CSS through JavaScript plugins.
-PostCSS is the equivalent of Babel for styling and you can find plugins for many purposes.
-It can even fix browser bugs like `100vh` behavior on Safari [postcss-100vh-fix](https://www.npmjs.com/package/postcss-100vh-fix).
-PostCSS is discussed in detail at the _Autoprefixing_ chapter.

 ## Understanding **css-loader** lookups